• Skip to primary navigation

 In a large bowl, toss cut sweet potatoes with oil, garlic, rosemary, and salt.
 Spread the potatoes in a single layer on a baking sheet.

-Cut sweet potatoes tossed in oil and spices on a baking sheet.
+Cut sweet potatoes tossed in oil and spices in a mixing bowl.

 Bake for 15 minutes, until golden on the bottom.
 Use a spatula to flip potatoes and bake for an additional 10-15 minutes, until they are evenly crispy and browned.